Urgo Urgotul Lite Border 10X12Cm 16

 Instructions for use

 Clean the wound with saline solution.
-Then, remove the protective flaps of the product and apply directly on the wound by placing the side of the weft on the side of the wound.
-It should be renewed between 1 and 3 days depending on the wound to be treated.
-The treatment has a maximum duration of 1 month.
+Next, remove the protective flaps from the product and apply it directly to the wound, placing the mesh side against it.
+It should be renewed every 1 to 3 days depending on the wound being treated.
+The maximum duration of the treatment is 1 month.

 Composition